-2. Solar Panels for Charging Stations at One Regional Location: Solar-powered charging stations would create other transportation opportunities for students at the regional locations.
+Electric Vehicle Charging Stations at the Tomah Regional Campus: Electric Vehicle charging stations would create other transportation opportunities for students there.
 The stations would be added measures to ensure the success of the College's standing 2030 Presidential Climate Commitment and the Resilient/Sustainability plan.